karlnyr/fishing_cryptons/notes/meetings.md

 keep the unused sequences in a separate folder, use the spread sheet to annotate how many unsused ones there were.

 Seems that the results are comming back to be same same hits in the genome.
 Thus I will start by making one consensus sequence for the crypton with the most hits in each species

+### 18-10-19
+extract more flanks, get the consensus' done, make phyla tree (raxml) on amino acid level, get some crypton H sequences, include V's and, two or three from every other group. dotplots and maybe a phylogeny of the species that we found new ones in.
+Make a schematic figure of a well annotated crypton V. See if I can find a metazoan tree to use for the "we found em here"